TheRobBrennan/explore-python-neo4j-graph-data-science/README.md

 The first example in this repo explores loading data into a Neo4j graph database - using graph projects and Graph Data Science algorithms to answer some important questions.

-Please see [./examples/example-01-neo4j-python-example-graph-projection/README.md](./examples/example-01-neo4j-python-example-graph-projection/README.md) for more details.
+Please see [EXAMPLE: Explore Neo4j Graph Data Science](./examples/example-01-neo4j-python-example-graph-projection/README.md) for more details.